Clarity is fundamental

 Paragraphs

-Some people seem to have never heard of a paragraph.
+I’m sure some people have never heard of a paragraph.
 Their written content looks like an impenetrable wall with no breaks in it.
-To a reader, this is incredibly off-putting.
+To a reader, this can be incredibly off-putting — especially when it’s on a screen.

 Instead, see what I’m doing here in this blog post.
 I’m keeping each paragraph short — 3–4 lines at most — and leaving a line space between them.